airwallex/airwallex-risk-android/README.md

 val header = AirwallexRisk.header

-// Add a header using `header.key` and `header.value` to airwallex.com network requests
+// Add a header using `header.field` and `header.value` to airwallex.com network requests
 ```

 The header consists of